esperar/esperar/README.md

 ### 👋 Hello, Welcome to K-hope's GitHub

-Hi, I am Server Engineer, K-hope
+Hi, I'm Khope, a Server engineer.

+I believe in learning together and actively fostering the growth of myself and my colleagues.

-I relentlessly strive with a strong mental resilience to pursue greatness.
+I have a strong interest in cloud-native technologies and consider technical trade-offs to meet requirements.

-I think the essential value of software comes from customer satisfaction.

-Therefore, I always listen carefully to customer feedback.
+I develop better products through endless efforts to reduce software task latency.

+I want to have a strong influence in the software world as a developer.

 ### My Information